 Think of it this way: the less you repair, the more equity you might have to give away in order to make the house worth it.
 Small repairs include but aren’t limited to:

-- Deep cleaning stained tubs and toilets
+- Deep clean stained tubs and toilets

-- Fixing leaky pipes
+- Fix leaky pipes

-- Clean or replace grout
+- Clean grout

 - Treat stains in your carpet

 Joseph says if he notices FHA issues, such as paint, he’ll recommend that the seller address these before listing.
 “Paint goes a long way.
 Paint can make anything look brand-new.
 Some people love a fresh coat of paint, and that smell — it feels new.”

 4. Mention renovation loans in your listing or at your showing

 A renovation loan may be one of your most useful tools when selling your fixer-upper.
 If buyers go this route, they can factor the projected renovation costs into their total loan amount rather than buying the home and then paying to make upgrades separately.
 Some renovation loans include the FHA 203(k) loan and the Fannie Mae HomeStyle Renovation loan.